ia-toki/osn-2018/osn-2018-ujian/description-en.md

 There are 6 levels, and 1 skybridge located at the height of level 3.
 Each level in both old and new buildings is connected to the skybridge.

+This sample is illustrated by the following image.
+The left building represents the old building, while the right one represent the new building.

+[ujian_1.png]

 According to the restrictions:

 - Level 1 in the old building can only be relocated to levels 3, 4, 5, or 6 in the new building.